dardevelin/dbsglinked/README.md

         in case of failure returns null
 	if list-count < 2 , no possible split, returns null if cmp is null, no possible compare, returns null

+#### libglinked_list_t *libglinked_join_list(libglinked_list_t * list, libglinked_list_t * slist, void * key, bool(*cmp)(void*,void*));
+        this function joins slist to list
+	if key and cmp are null, slist is joined at the end of list if key is null, but cmp isn't or vice versa, fails, return null if list is empty, list becomes slist, slist is invalidated, meaning needs to be re set with libglinked_init_list again. if node_allocator or node_dellocator of lists are different, fails, incompatible lists
+	if success slist is invalidated and list is ready to use. for convinience list is also returned

 #### void libglinked_reverse_list(libglinked_list_t *list)
 	Reverses the linked list and sets list as the head;